Arizona special election features Debbie Lesko, Hiral Tipirneni: What to know about the race

 There are more than 455,000 registered voters in the district: 187,129 Republicans, 109,555 Democrats and 154,764 voters not registered to a party.
 Franks didn’t face a Democratic challenger in 2016 or 2014.

-Gabby Giffords, a Democrat who survived an assassination attempt in 2011, represented the district for five years until she resigned a year after the attack.
+Gabby Giffords, a Democrat who survived an assassination attempt in 2011, represented the 8th district for five years until she resigned a year after the attack.
+However, due to redistricting in the state, the landscape of the 8th district has since changed.

 Issues to look out for